rasros/ctxp/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/rasros/lx)](https://goreportcard.com/report/github.com/rasros/lx)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-Its purpose is to make prompt setup *repeatable*.
-Instead of manually selecting, trimming, and pasting code into an AI chat window, you define the context you want in a single shell command.
-Re-run that command and you get the exact same prompt every time.
-It's designed to work with popular tools like `rg -l` and `fd` and shell glob.
+`lx` makes prompt setup **repeatable**.
+Instead of manually letting an agent guess or manually linking by clicking each file you want in the context, you define the context you want in a single shell command.
+Then you can rerun it whenever you need a fresh session.
+It works smoothly with tools like `rg -l`, `fd`, and recursive shell globs.

+This gives you a stable, controllable workflow:

+- You decide exactly what context the model sees.
-This creates a more stable workflow.
-You keep control of the context, not the chat UI.
-If a conversation drifts or misinterprets something, you restart with the same context immediately.
+- If a conversation drifts, you restart instantly with the same context.
+- Adjust the command, rerun it, and paste the updated output.

 ---